Darrell and Sharon Haen purchased the orchard in 2013, excited to be running the orchard where Darrell grew up.

 helped out at Star Orchard.

-Family owned for over 50 years
+Family owned for almost 60 years

 For over 50 years, Star Orchard has had deep family roots in the small community of Hollandtown, Wisconsin.
 First planted in 1962, the orchard was originally called "Haen's Star Orchard" after the three Haen families who started the orchard; Jerome & Merzetha Haen, Ken & Joan Haen and Ivo & Carol Haen.
 After many years of hardwork and dedication from the families, the orchard was sold to Don Rademacher in 1975.
 Don (Jerome & Merzetha's nephew) would own the orchard until his retirement 38 years later.